MIRG

 Sources of books.

 Bookstores; on-line (//amazon.com has one of the largest lists, //alibris.com often has the lowest prices on used or out-of-print copies.)
 In Memphis, commercial bookstores often tend to more Christian books than others: gift shops at synagogues and the Jewish Community Center often have more Jewish books.
 One of the best sources for Muslim books in Memphis is the Mediterranean Market on Park near Highland.
 Other suggestions are welcome.
+There are several Christian bookstores but I really like the Episcopal Bookshop at St. Mary's Cathedral, see our Addresses page.

 Yes, we lend books.